PeterFogh/dvc_dask_use_case/README.md

     1. `dvc remote modify ahsoka port 22 --global`
     1. `dvc remote modify ahsoka keyfile [PATH_TO_YOUR_PUBLIC_SSH_KEY] --global`
     1. `dvc remote add ahsoka_user_workspace remote://ahsoka/scratch/dvc_users/[REMOTE_USERNAME]/ --global`
-    * These globally configured DVC remotes are used by the DVC config file in the Git repository, see `.dvc/config`.
+    * These globally configured DVC remotes are used by the DVC config file in the Git repository, see `.dvc/config`, to specify project specific remotes for the DVC cache and DVC data workspace.

 ## Use case